dpc-digitalengagement/patternlab-poc/README.md

-# Pattern Lab for Twig demo
+# Pattern Lab UI library demo

 This is a POC for using Pattern Lab to build a ui library with Twig engine.

 Based on [Pattern Lab Standard Edition for Twig](https://github.com/pattern-lab/edition-php-twig-standard#use-composer-to-create-a-project)

+For Drupal 8 integration, can be done by including this into a base theme which I will create another repo for POC.

 # Prerequisites
 - Node